littlepictures/eye_on_arctic_sea_ice_loss/README.md

-# little picture - global mean sea level
+# little picture - arctic sea ice loss

 ## Background on this little picture
 _a decline?
 Arctic sea ice in 1980 compared to 2016_